 You recently launched TacticalOps at IPPE in Atlanta, how was it received?

 IPPE is the largest poultry event in the world.
 It was very exciting to be able to launch the solution there.
 A lot of different companies came to us for a demo.
 This was our Alpha launch.
 I really wanted to see how companies reacted to seeing the tool and I’m happy to say I was overwhelmed by the positive reactions.
 We’re answering the right questions and hitting the right spot.
-As a result, we now have 3-5 companies interested in a pilot.
+As a result, we now have 3-5 large food companies interested in a pilot.